colortheskyjade/game_ruyanche/GameDesignDoc.md

 ## How to play the game
 * Keyboard Gameplay
-* Option to choose between WASD or Arrow Keys
+>! * Option to choose between WASD or Arrow Keys
-* Either way, space to shoot
+* Arrow keys to move and space to shoot
-* Esc to bring up the menu, which is mouse-navigated
+* Esc to open/close the pause menu
+* All menus are mouse-navigated only

 ## How the score changes
 * Score is calculated by the ship killed